linostar/SuperCron/README.md

 - from june to november every 2 hours
 - every 30 minutes on fri and sat
 - midnight from monday to friday in october and december

-## Triggers
-Triggers can take one of 2 forms:
-- "none" for removing the previous trigger
-- "*ACTION* if *NAME* is *STATE*" for adding a new trigger or replacing an old one

-*ACTION* is the action applied on the enabled state of the triggered job and it can be `on`, `off` or `toggled`.

-*NAME* is the name of the triggering job.

-*STATE* is the triggering state of the triggering job, and it can be `enabled`, `disabled`, `toggled`, `added` or `deleted`.

-Using action `toggle` means to enable the triggered job if it was disabled, and to disable it if it was enabled.

-State `toggled` activates the trigger when the triggering job is enabled or disabled.

-Note that when a job is renamed from *name1* to *name2*, it means activating triggers that end with `if name1 is deleted` and triggers that end with `if name2 is added`, since a rename is considered a deletion of the old job name and an addition of the new job name.